pattjoshi/interview-Q-A/SdAns.md

 - Props are used to pass data from parent to child components, and they are immutable (cannot be changed within the child component).
 - State is used to manage internal component data and can be changed using setState().

+# There are several built-in hooks provided by React, including:

+- `useState:` Allows functional components to manage local state.
+- `useEffect:` Enables performing side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.
+- `useContext:` Provides access to the nearest context within a functional component.
+- `useReducer:` Offers an alternative to useState for managing complex state logic.
+- `useCallback` and `useMemo:` Optimizes performance by memoizing functions and values to prevent unnecessary re-renders.
+- `useRef:` Provides a way to access DOM nodes or store mutable values without causing re-renders.
+- `useLayoutEffect:` Similar to useEffect, but fires synchronously after all DOM mutations.
+It's typically used for measurements or DOM manipulations that require synchronicity.

 # 6. Purpose of the callback function as an argument of setState():